acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 * Should use the `shouldInclude` method to conditionally exclude it

 {{% details title="Task hint" %}}
-The additional build configuration in `AppinfoConfig` looks like this:
+The additional build configuration in `AppinfoBuildTimeConfig` looks like this:
 ```java
 /**
  * Specify basePath for extension endpoint